 SW: Well, just about them in general, as far as them wanting to know more about them without judging them.
-How would you describe the people who have worked out here?
+How would you describe the people who've worked out here?

-RLS: Even in regard to the last that I saw on TV and a few other people that I knew, they are a hardworking clan, a hardworking bunch of people.
-They see the livelihood that they have, which is slowly drifting away.
-Many of them are still - really just stick to it.
+RLS: Well, most of them, even in regard to the last segment that I saw on TV, and a few other people that I knew, they are a hardworking clan, a hardworking bunch of people.
+They see the livelihood that they had, which is slowly drifting away.
+Many of them are still willing to stick to it.
 I haven't seen anybody thumb their nose at the bay.
 Everyone that's ever been out there says, "I wish I could go back to it."
-I think that pretty much sounds [inaudible].
-Everybody who's been out there said, "I wish I could go back, but I just can't."
+I think that pretty much sums it up.
+Everybody who's ever been out there's said, "I wish I could go back, but I just can't."

 SW: Well, I would like to thank you for your time today.
 It's been a pleasure.

+End of Transcript

+Revi ewed by Nicole Zador 8/22/2024